Vincent D'Onofrio: Acting and filmmaking

-D'Onofrio plays the role of Vincent "The Chin" Gigante in the American crime drama television series Godfather of Harlem.
+He plays the role of Vincent "The Chin" Gigante in the American crime drama television series Godfather of Harlem.
 The series began in 2019 and is scheduled for a third season in 2023.

-He is set to reprise his role as Wilson Fisk/Kingpin in the Disney+ series Echo.
+D'Onofrio returned to the role of Wilson Fisk/Kingpin in the Marvel Studios Disney+ series Hawkeye (2021), Echo (2024), and Daredevil: Born Again (2025–present).
+For his performance in Hawkeye, he was nominated for the Critics Choice Super Award for Best Villain in a Series.

 Directing

 D'Onofrio has also had success behind the camera, producing The Whole Wide World (1996), in which he also starred, and Guy (1997) as well as executive producing The Velocity of Gary (1998) and Steal This Movie!
 (2000).
 In 2005, he directed and starred in the short film Five Minutes, Mr. Welles (2005), which represented a culmination of D'Onofrio's desire to improve on his performance as Welles in Ed Wood, which reportedly left director Tim Burton underwhelmed.
-Burton decided to procure the services of voiceover artist Maurice LaMarche due to being known for his imitation of Welles' voice to produce a more dramatically effective rendering of the character's dialogue.
+Burton decided to procure the services of Maurice LaMarche, a voiceover artist known for his imitation of Welles' voice, to produce a more dramatically effective rendering of the character's dialogue.
 Disappointed with his performance, having been given two weeks notice to prepare for the role, D'Onofrio wrote, produced, directed, and starred in the short in answer to the critics and himself.
 The film depicts D'Onofrio as Welles preparing for his role in The Third Man.

 In 2008, he returned to directing with the feature-length musical slasher Don't Go in the Woods (2010), written by his friend Joe Vinciguerra, featuring a score by Sam Bisbee, and starring various unknown actors hand-picked by D'Onofrio.
 It follows an indie rock band who venture into the woods to write new music, only to meet a crazed murderer (Tim Lajcik).
 The film, shot in 13 days near Kingston, New York, had a budget of $100,000 and played at numerous festivals throughout 2009 and 2010.
 Initially slated for national release in December 2011, the film opened to limited theaters on January 13, 2012, and was released on DVD on June 12, 2012.
 His next project is directing and starring in the 2019 western The Kid.